swghosh/cs410-project/README.md

 ## Data

-The raw data used for preparing this project can be found from the [data/ directory](./data).
+The raw data used for preparing this project (for both: classification model training, text retrieval index creation) can be found from the [data/ directory](./data).

 ## Source Code